 The government's regulatory and non-regulatory approaches to AI applications should leverage scientific and technical information and processes.
-Agencies should hold information, whether produced by the government or acquired by the government from third parties, that is likely to have a clear and substantial influence on important public policy or private sector decisions (including those made by consumers) to a high standard of quality, transparency, and compliance.
-Consistent with the principles of scientific integrity in the rulemaking and guidance processes, agencies should develop regulatory approaches to AI in a manner that both informs policy decisions and fosters public trust in AI.
-Best practices include transparently articulating the strengths, weaknesses, intended optimizations or outcomes, bias mitigation, and appropriate uses of the AI application's results.
-Agencies should also be mindful that, for AI applications to produce predictable, reliable, and optimized outcomes, data used to train the AI system must be of sufficient quality for the intended use.
+Agencies should hold information, whether produced by the government or acquired by the government from third parties, that is likely to have a clear and substantial influence on important public policy or private sector decisions (including those made by consumers) to a high standard of quality and transparency.
+Consistent with the principles of scientific integrity in the rulemaking and guidance processes, agencies should articulate a clear public policy need when proposing a regulatory approach to AI and develop such approaches in a manner that both informs policy decisions and fosters public trust in AI.
+When an agency regulates AI applications, it should, as relevant, transparently articulate the strengths and weaknesses of the applications; intended optimizations or outcomes; bias and risk mitigations; potential impacts on competition, privacy and personal decision-making; any national security implications; and appropriate uses of the AI application's results.